roadrunner-server/docs/lab/metrics.md

 {% endcode %}

-You can also declare labeled metrics:
+You can also declare the labeled collector in PHP instead of YAML.
+For this example, remove `registered_users` from `metrics.collect` before starting RoadRunner.
+A declaration does not change the labels of an existing collector.
+Use the two-label `add()` call above after this declaration:

 {% code title="metrics.php" %}